-The PF solution design cannot be employed on removable media because there are several incompatibilities between their requirements.
-The PE layer is used only as the outer layer and requires hardware-backed secure key storage, with the goal of reducing the need for long and complex passwords.
-Each layer of encryption in the PF DAR solution may use similar authentication mechanism types (e.g., passwords), but requires a unique authorization credential for each layer.
+733 The PF solution design cannot be employed on removable media because there are several hardware-backed secure key storage, with the goal of reducing the need for long and complex passwords.
+Each layer of encryption in the PF DAR solution may use similar authentication mechanism types (e.g., passwords), but requires a unique authentication credential for each layer.